Cloud7Ez/My_Projects/Financial Modeling In Excel/README.md

 ------------------------------------------------------

-The second step is to calculate the total return earned in each period, which does not include the capital expenditures since these are a part of our investment amount.
+The second step is to calculate the total return earned in each period, which does not include the capital expenditures since these are a part of the investment amount.
 - In J3, I calculated the Total Return by summing the net income from row 53 for all years and then adding the Total Investment in J2 to account for the capital expenditures included in the net income.
 ```
 SUM(D53:N53)